Exploring Variational Entanglement Hamiltonians: Results

+The noisy simulations use the Gauss-Legendre quadrature with five time points.
+We compare with exact numerics using the fully converged solution with the Tanh-sinh method.
+The ansatz \BWV is used without any other corrections for both models and the maximum integration time is set to $\TMAX = 2$.\\ Figure \ref{fig:PDcostTFIM} shows the minimum of the cost function for varying the transverse field strength $\Gamma$ in the TFIM.

-At $\Gamma = 0$ the minimum of the cost function is below $\num{e-29}$ for all \NA, consistent with the fact that the ground state is unentangled.
-A second notable point appears at $\Gamma = 1$, the quantum critical point of the model, where the cost function approaches numerical zero.
-For intermediate values of $\Gamma$ the cost function remains low but takes finite values. \\ The minimum of the cost function has three interesting points in the case of the XXZ model, namely $\increment = -1$, $\increment = 0$ and $\increment = 1$ (see Fig. \ref{fig:PDcostXXZ}).
+At $\Gamma = 0$ the minimum of the cost function is zero, consistent with the fact that the ground state is unentangled.
+A second notable point appears at $\Gamma = 1$, the quantum critical point of the model, where the cost function is zero as well.
+For intermediate values of $\Gamma$ the cost function remains low but takes finite values.
+The zero-noise extrapolated values are in close agreement with the exact values.
+We use a reasonable number of measurements ($\sim10^{9}$), which is sufficient to extract small values of the cost function.
+This number of measurements is within reach of superconducting quantum processors, see \cite{PhysRevD.109.114510,abanin2025constructiveinterferenceedgequantum}. \\

-The abrupt decrease of the minimum at $\increment = -1$ can be explained by the first order phase transition occurring.
+In the case of the XXZ model, see Fig. \ref{fig:PDcostXXZ}, the first order phase transition at $\increment = -1$ is clearly visible.
+Here, due to the smaller cost function, we require two orders of magnitude more measurements in the zero-noise extrapolation ($\sim10^{11}$).
 For $\increment < -1$ the ground state of the XXZ model is a simple product state with all spins pointing in the same direction, and thus, no entanglement is present in the composite system.
-The second order phase transition can be recognized by the cusp-like behaviour of the cost function at $\increment = 1$.
+For the system size shown here the second order phase transition at $\increment = 1$ is not visible, but can be seen as a cusp-like behaviour of the cost function for larger system sizes, see Appendix~\ref{sec:xxz_phase}.
 For $\increment = 0$ the system is at its self-dual point.
-In terms of Jordan-Wigner fermions it is non-interacting, and the EH is captured perfectly by the BWV Ansatz.\\ To conclude, the algorithm delivers indications for the quantum phase transitions and classical states.
-Additionally, the accuracy of the BW-violating Ansatz varies across the phase diagram.
+In terms of Jordan-Wigner fermions it is non-interacting, and the EH is captured perfectly by the BWV ansatz.
+The cost function values show a cusp-like behavior at $\increment=-0.5$, although there is no phase transition.
+This point is known to be algebraically special in the integrable structure of the XXZ chain.

+To conclude, the algorithm delivers indications for the quantum phase transitions and classical states.
+Additionally, the accuracy of the BW-violating ansatz varies across the phase diagram.